imaantaheri/AnoLT/README.md

 # AnoLT
 Time Series Anomaly Detection (TAD) Benchmarking with labeled traffic count data

-This repository represents data and code for the paper "AnoLT: On the Applicability of Time Series Anomaly Detection Methods to Real-World Road Traffic Count Data".
+This repository represents data and code for the paper "On the Applicability of Time Series Anomaly Detection Methods to Real-World Traffic Volume Data".

 ## Requirements